codejockie/headlines/readme.md

 ## How to contribute
 To contribute, fork this repo to your private repository and create a pull request based on the feature you want to add.

-## Limitations
+## Disclaimer
-This app and its functions are limited by time constraint.
+This app and its functions are limited by time constraint and is in no way at its best.

-### Troubleshooting & FAQ
+### FAQ
-Not available at the moment
++ Can I fork the repo?
+  + Feel free
++ Can I contribute to the project?
+  + Feel free

 ## License